TeddiO/GoSteamAuth/README.md

 Similar to why the Python edition was wrote there's no straightforwards Steam authentication flow for Go, so this exists to fulfil the same purpose.
 Another language, same idea!

 ## Installing
+GoSteamAuth assumes that you're using [module aware-mode](https://blog.golang.org/go116-module-changes) so any importing errors found related to `GO111MODULE=off` should *not* be reported.

-To install: `go get github.com/TeddiO/GoSteamAuth/src`
+To install: `go install github.com/TeddiO/GoSteamAuth/src`
 ## Authentication

 Assuming you're using the typical `net/http` package, then the entire process is effectively a one-liner: